NASA boss to tour SpaceX factory after feud over capsule delays

 The top executive for Boeing's rival Starliner program, John Mulholland, told a conference on Wednesday that a key test of an abort system that propels astronauts to safety during an emergency was slated for Nov.
 4, while its unpiloted orbital test flight was set for Dec.
 17.

-Industry sources say that, under that time frame, the first Starliner manned mission was all but certain to slip into 2020.
+Under that time frame, the first Starliner manned mission is all but certain to slip into 2020.

 With no current means of flying astronauts into orbit from U.S. soil, NASA has been paying Russia about $80 million per ticket for rides to the space station.